 The Dragonfly is easy to set up.
 If you have pitched a tent by yourself before, we are confident that you could get this one up in no more than four minutes.
 The poles, corner webbing, and fly clip webbing are all color-coded to ensure that you are attaching the right pieces to the right places.
 The structure of this tent is a variation on a traditional X-frame, which ends up looking something more like a stick figure with its arms straight up in the air and its legs spread apart.

 The vestibules have two stakes each (four total), with four additional stakes for the tent itself (one at each corner).
 They come with a nice piece of blue reflective cord tied on, so they don't get lost in the neutral backdrop of a forest floor.
 It also means that you can avoid kicking a stake in the middle of the night when you are getting ready for bed.

 One potential area for improvement is with ventilation.
 The fly runs low to the ground, which is excellent for preventing splashback.
 There are struts on each vestibule zipper that allow you to prop them open, even in the rain; they don't open very wide, leaving the tent susceptible to a bit of condensation.
 All in all, this tent will serve you well for 3-season camping.

 For its weight, this tent brings some durability as well.
-Its 20D ripstop nylon floor and 15D ripstop nylon fly are trending towards delicate, but still stand up to the regular stresses and strains of backpacking.
+Its 20D ripstop nylon floor and 15D ripstop nylon fly are trending towards delicate but still stand up to the regular stresses and strains of backpacking.